HomeBlog › Autocross vs Track Day

 Time Trial (NASA, SCCA)$300–$550$350 (NJMP)

-Entry fees are the single largest cost category — they represent 36% of our total season spend.
-The gap between autocross ($25–$65) and HPDE ($250–$500) reflects the infrastructure difference: track rental, corner worker staffing, and event insurance are major fixed costs that club entry fees must cover.
+Entry fees are the single largest cost category — they represent 36% of total season spend in the example.
+The gap between autocross ($25–$65) and full-day HPDE/open-track events reflects the infrastructure difference: track rental, corner worker staffing, and event insurance are major fixed costs that club entry fees must cover.
+Evening road-course formats such as SCCA Track Night sit between autocross and full-day HPDE on price and time commitment, so they should not be treated as the same thing as a full HPDE weekend.

 Tire and Brake Wear